A crowded part of east-central Hackney, dominated by council-built flats

 Homerton (pronounced ‘hommətən’) was first recorded in 1343 and takes its name (which was often rendered as ‘Humberton’) from the farm of a woman called Hūnburh.

 In 1535 Ralph Sadleir, who was to become principal secretary of state to Henry VIII, built himself a house on Homerton High Street.
-Later called Sutton House, its entrance is shown in the photograph above.
+Later called Sutton House, and now grade II* listed, its entrance is shown in the photograph above.

 Homerton station opened in 1868 and the Eastern Hospital was built in 1871 to treat smallpox victims, clinching the exodus of wealthy residents.
 By the end of the 19th century Homerton was densely built up, mainly poor and even ‘semi-criminal’ in parts.
 Industry continued to expand, until factories filled half the available land by the 1920s, mostly in purpose-built premises rather than the converted houses that were common elsewhere in Hackney.